-The Expected Credit Losses of the Group are increased compared to 2019 and amounted to $\notin 2.247.873$ from $\notin 535.970$ in the corresponding period last year.
-Expected Credit Losses include a provision for impairment of receivables amounting to $\notin 88.786$ compared to $\notin 535.970$ in the corresponding period last year, as well as, a provision for Cash and Cash Equivalents of $\notin 2.159.087$ which derived entirely from the subsidiary company Logicom (Middle East) SAL in Lebanon, as a result of the prolonged political and economic instability that had a severe negative impact on the country.
+The Expected Credit Losses of the Group are decreased compared to 2020 and amounted to $\notin 75.318$ from $\notin 2.247.873$ in the corresponding period last year.
+The decrease is due to the recognition of an impairment provision for Cash and Cash Equivalents of $\notin 2.159.087$ during 2020 which derived entirely from the subsidiary company Logicom (Middle East) SAL in Lebanon, as a result of the prolonged political and economic instability that had a severe negative impact on the country.
+Expected Credit Losses include a provision for impairment of receivables amounting to $\notin 75.318$ compared to $\notin 88.786$ in 2020.
 Expected Credit Losses were recognised in the results according to the provisions of IFRS 9.

-The Expected Credit Losses of the Company amounted to $\notin$ 924.345 (2019: $\notin$ 468.839) and mainly relate to provision for bad debts from subsidiary companies that were recognised in the results according to the provisions of IFRS 9.
-In 2020 the Company wrote off the amount receivable from the subsidiary company Enet Solutions LLC, an adjustment that did not exist in 2019.
+The Expected Credit Losses of the Company amounted to 603.823 (2020: 6924.345) and mainly relate to provisions for expected credit losses from subsidiary companies that were recognised in the results according to the provisions of IFRS 9.
+The decrease is mainly due to the decrease in the provision for expected credit losses on the loan receivable from the subsidiary company Logicom (Middle East) SAL in Lebanon from 6887.223 in 2020 to 6113.900 in 2021.